tfkjosh/-ORM-Challenge-/README.md

 * [License](#license)

 ## Description
-Our challenge is to build the back end for an e-commerce site.
-You’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
+This is a backend application for an Ecommerce site that uses Sequelize to interact with a MySQL database.
+Using insomnia, a user can interact with the backend to view the products, categories, and tags aswell as use CRUD methods to alter the databse.

 ## Acceptance Criteria
 GIVEN a functional Express.js API